There is no shortage of love in this world, only blockage of it.

-I was only 18 when I first loved Robbie, and 23 or 24 when I decided it was time to push him out of my heart to make room for a new love.
-I imagined that my second love – Josh – took Robbie’s place – that the hole he left had been filled.
-And I didn’t want that stopper to ever come unplugged, or I’d be empty again… I thought.
+I was only 18 when I first loved Robbie, and 24 when I decided it was time to push him out of my heart to make room for new love.

-The main difference between Brad and my first two boyfriends was an accidental pregnancy that sealed the deal – it made him my other half for life by default, in my mind.
+The main difference between Brad and my first two boyfriends was an accidental pregnancy that sealed the deal – it made him my other half for life, in my mind.

-It took us four years to realize that we couldn’t truly love each other without the freedom to leave each other, and the freedom to fall in love with others.
-No one can love properly when they feel trapped.
+It took us four years to realize thwe couldn’t truly love each other without the freedom to fall in love with others and come and go as we pleased.

-And now that we’ve been acknowledging and respecting each other’s autonomy (freedom to love others and freedom to leave) for more than a year now, we love and appreciate each other more than ever.
+Now that we’ve been respecting each other’s autonomy, we love and appreciate each other more than ever.

 Wednesday, 8 am